 By Michael Schmela, Executive Advisor

-When: The competition has opened on 17.
-September and will closee on 31.
-October.
-A longlist with 8 companies will be published on 7.
-November, a shortlist with 4 companies will be published on Nov.15, the voting will take place and awards will be given on 4.
-December
+When: The competition opened on 17 September and will close on 31 October.
+A longlist with 8 companies will be published on 7 November, a shortlist with 4 companies will be published on 15 November, the voting will take place and award will be given on 4 December.

 About the Digital Solar & Storage event: